carpentries-incubator/reproducible-publications-quarto/_episodes/05-setup-versioning.md

 ![existing project](../fig/05-existing-directory.png)

-We won't take the time to cover this here, but if you've already started an R project WITHOUT version control, you have the option to add version control retrospectively.
+We won't take the time to cover this here, but if you've already started a Quarto project WITHOUT version control, you have the option to add version control retrospectively.
 You can also add existing R files to a project and setup version control if you've done neither.
 To see a tutorial of this process,  please see [episode 14 "Using Git from RStudio" in Version Control with Git](https://swcarpentry.github.io/git-novice/14-supplemental-rstudio/index.html).

 This is by far the most labor intensive way to do it, so remember to add version control at the beginning of any new project.